tashrifbillah/Image-Stitching-Project/README.md

 Please see the following description of the accompanying functions-

 # Im_Stitching_Panorama( )
 This is the main function that will interface to the sub routines.
 You basically put your images in [Panorama](https://github.com/tashrifbillah/Image-Stitching-Project/tree/master/Panorama) folder in number of 3, 5, 7, 9 ....
 Then you pass the images to [stitching( )](https://github.com/tashrifbillah/Image-Stitching-Project/blob/master/stitching.m) from left to right.
 The program will save the stiched images (panorama) in the directory you are working in.
+Some sample images are provided for testing purpose.

-The following are the subroutines I have used for the project.
+The following are the subroutines I have written for the project.

 # find_homography( )